A Gazetteer for the United States and Canada

 The original Observe design (the front or Washington-side of the Quarter) was created by John Flanagan and first appeared in 1932.
 For the 50 State Quarters series, Flanagan's design was modified by William Cousins: the portrait of Washington was slightly reduced to accomodate the moving of the legends from the Reverse to the Obverse.

 Reverse Inscriptions for the Pennsylvania Quarter:

 America-the-Beautiful Quarter Series:

-The quarter for the Gettysburg National Military Park (located in south-central Pennsylvania) will be issued in 2011.
-It will be the second coin issued in 2011 and the 6th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Gettysburg National Military Park (located in south-central Pennsylvania) were issued in 2011, the second coin issued in 2011 and the 6th coin (of 56) in the America-the-Beautiful Quarter series.

 The following quarters were issued in 2011: Gettysburg National Military Park (Pennsylvania), Glacier National Park (Montana), Olympic National Park (Washington), Vicksburg National Military Park (Mississippi) & Chickasaw National Recreation Area (Oklahoma).

 Please keep in mind that we can not guarantee the accuracy or timeliness of the information on this website, so use with care.
 We encourage you to double-check the information that is critical to you.

 If you've found an error or have additional information that you would like to share, please don't hesitate to write.
 Click here to contact us.